MISSION – We Are A Social Change Museum

 As of 2017, the M.O.M.
 Art Annex is located in Historic Arts Enclave of St. Petersburg, Florida.
 It is an exhibition and residency center housed within the live/work space of artist, activist, and scholar Martha Joy Rose.
 Tours are available by appointment only.
 Annual academic Conferences are ongoing, in partnership with USF Women’s and Gender Studies Department.

 MOM ART ANNEX

-The MOM Art Annex is located on the property of 538 28th St. North.
+The MOM Art Annex is located on the property of 538 28th St. North in St. Petersburg, Florida.
 It is available for workshops, classes, and art residencies focused on women, mothers, and families.

 The NYC M.O.M. space was donated by Gymboree franchise owners Deb Whitefield and Barry Hanson (2011-2014).
 Located at 401 E. 84th St. in NYC, the space comprised of approximately 2,500 square feet.
 Within that location were a variety of stations (exhibits) that featured science, art, and history; The Womb Room with RealCareTM Babies, and Pregnancy Simulator Vests; The Suffragette Sitting Room, featuring a large “Write Out Loud” wall, encouraging people to share their stories and raise their voices, The Seneca Falls Room, Moms of Rock, Global Perspectives, Caregiving perspectives, a stage, a play area, a reading area (for children), and adult library.

 Travelers from Angola, Mexico, and the Netherlands, Germany, Spain, England, Scotland, Italy, Israel (to name a few) made the museum a destination.
 Interns from local colleges and high schools constituted approximately 60 volunteer and research participants per annum.